 Professional and Community Activities

 Howard is active in Oregon’s statewide legal community.
 He has served as a member of the Oregon State Board of Bar Examiners, the Bar Examiners’ Review Board, and as a past member of the Executive Committee of the Appellate Practice, Indian Law and Legal Services sections of the Oregon State Bar.
-He also served as Lawyer’s Representative to the Ninth Circuit Judicial Conference.
-Howard served as President of the Oregon Law Foundation Board for 2013 and currently serves as the statewide Co-Chair of the Lawyers’ Campaign for Equal Justice and is a member of the CEJ Board..
+He also served as a Lawyer’s Representative to the Ninth Circuit Judicial Conference.
+Howard served as President of the Oregon Law Foundation Board for 2013 and currently serves as a Board Member of the Lawyers’ Campaign for Equal Justice Board.

 Howard also is an adjunct professor at the University of Oregon School of Law.
-He teaches the survey course on American Indian Law as well as advanced seminars on Tribal Law and Tribal Courts, Contemporary Issues in American Indian Law and Comparative Law of Indigenous Peoples.
-Previously, he was an adjunct professor at the Lewis & Clark Law School teaching the survey course and advanced seminars on Federal Indian Law.
+He teaches the survey course on American Indian Law as well as advanced seminars on Contemporary Issues in American Indian Law and Comparative Law of Indigenous Peoples.
+Previously, he was an adjunct professor at the Lewis & Clark Law School teaching the survey course and an advanced seminar on Federal Indian Law.